Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.0 - Resource Configuration/README.md

 ## Estimated time to complete
 - 20 min

-## Create an Event Hub Namespace
+## Create an Event Hubs Namespace
 In this section, you will be creating a Event Hubs Namespace.
 An Event Hubs namespace provides a unique scoping container, referenced by its fully qualified domain name, in which you create one or more event hubs.

-Use the following steps to create an Event Hub Namespace:
+Use the following steps to create an Event Hubs Namespace:

 1. In a new browser window, sign in to the [Microsoft Azure Portal](https://portal.azure.com).